electron-highlighter/vscode/README.md

 ### Notes

-<p id="footnote">I hesitate to say my theme is popular enough to have an "official" port to another editor, but someone did make a theme and claim that it was a port of my Atom theme and frankly it was not great, so this is just to clarify that this is the _only_ extension that I'm endorsing as part of this little ecosystem of themes I've made.</p>
+[[1]](#about) I hesitate to say my theme is popular enough to have an "official" port to another editor, but someone did make a theme and claim that it was a port of my Atom theme and frankly it was not great, so this is just to clarify that this is the _only_ extension that I'm endorsing as part of this little ecosystem of themes I've made.